TollyH/LM2_SaveEditor/README.md

 ## Save File Documentation

-This section of the README documents all of my findings related to how the game's save file works.
+This section of the README documents all of my findings related to how both versions of the game's save file works.
 You do not need to read this section to utilise the save editor, it is only for those curious as to the inner workings of the save file format.
 At some points I reference address offsets in the game's executable in case you wish to find relevant code/data yourself.
-These addresses require an ELF dump of the European version's executable to utilise. [ctr-elf](https://github.com/archshift/ctr-elf) is a good tool to get one of these (you will need an original ROM file).
-Reverse engineering tools compatible with ARM (such as [Ghidra](https://ghidra-sre.org/) and [IDA Pro](https://hex-rays.com/ida-pro/)) are recommended, along with the [Citra](https://citra-emu.org/) emulator to allow for easy GDB debugging and save file access.
+For the 3DS, these addresses require an ELF dump of the European version's executable to utilise.

 ### General Information

 As with many games, Luigi's Mansion 2 save files use a proprietary binary format designed specifically for the game.

 Each profile is stored in a separate file with the slot number being determined solely by the filename.
 This means that renaming a file is all you need to do to move a profile to another slot, the file contents itself does not differ at all.
-The files are called `profile1.sav`, `profile2.sav`, and `profile3.sav` in the order you would expect.
+On the 3DS, the files are called `profile1.sav`, `profile2.sav`, and `profile3.sav` in the order you would expect.
+On the Switch, they are called `profile1.txt`, `profile2.txt`, and `profile3.txt` instead.
+Despite the file extension, the Switch save files are *not* plain text, and remain mostly unchanged from the 3DS ones.

-As far as I can tell, the save file format does not differ *at all* between regions.
+As far as I can tell, the save file format does not differ *at all* between 3DS regions.
 This means, for example, you could copy a save file from the European version to the North American version and it would work identically, no modifications required.
 Even the so-called "Version CRC" does not change.

 The save file is split into two sections which are loaded separately by the game.
-The first section is 0x1A (26) bytes long and stores the information that is shown when hovering over the profile on the title screen.
+The first section is 0x1A (26) bytes long for both versions and stores the information that is shown when hovering over the profile on the title screen.
 Changing it does not affect anything in-game.
-The second section is 0xF1D (3869) bytes long and stores all the information needed once loaded into a save profile.
+The second section is 0xF1D (3869) bytes long on the 3DS and 0xF2A (3882) bytes long on the Switch.
+It stores all the information needed once loaded into a save profile.
 With the sole exception of total playtime, there is no data in the title screen section that cannot be determined using data already present in the in-game section.

 If the title screen section of the save file is modified without changing the relevant parameters in the in-game section of the save file, it will be overwritten with the correct values according to the in-game section when the game is next saved.